Advanced Dental Technology & Comforts - Schenectady, NY • Capital District

 How We Enhance the Patient Experience

-At Capital Smiles, Drs.
-Shiloh Lieberman and Erin Page pride themselves on using the latest advances in dentistry to care for patients.
+At Capital Smiles, Dr. Erin Page prides herself on using the latest advances in dentistry to care for her patients.
 Not only does this set our practice apart from other dental offices, but it also enables us to make sure that our patients know how much we treasure them.
 Take a look at some of the remarkable tools we use to provide the highest quality dentistry in the Capital District.

 “From the first time I visited this practice, I felt at ease, and for me, that is not a common feeling.
 They gave me a full tour of the office and were very reassuring regarding the services I would need.
 I especially was appreciative of their financial assistance they offered, being that I am on a fixed income.
 All of the staff appeared respectful, warm, and approachable.
 I would highly recommend this dental practice especially for those who have avoided the dentist due to fear/trauma."

-Digital X-rays are a valuable tool that our doctors use to diagnose and evaluate problems that occur in areas of the mouth that the human eye cannot see.
+Digital X-rays are a valuable tool that Dr. Page uses to diagnose and evaluate problems that occur in areas of the mouth that the human eye cannot see.
 The amount of radiation that the X-rays use is minimal, and we always take steps to protect our patients; the procedure is safe even for children and pregnant women.
 We can access the X-ray images immediately, enabling us to provide a fast and accurate assessment of your oral health.

 3D Cone Beam Scanner